makism/dyconnmap/INSTALL.md

 > python setupy.py install --prefix=$HOME/.local

-If you opt for the later option, you will have to set the environmental variable $PYTONPATH from the terminal as follows:
+If you opt for the later option, you will have to set the environmental variable $PYTHONPATH from the terminal as follows:
-> export PYTOHNPATH="$HOME/.local/dyunconn/lib/python2.7/site-packages/"
+> export PYTHONPATH="$HOME/.local/dyunconn/lib/python2.7/site-packages/"

 Documentation